manuelbomi/Enterprise-Airflow-Docker-MLOps----A-Production-Grade-ETL-MLOps-FastAPI-and-ML-Deployment-Platform-/README.md

 ## Notes  📌

      - Models are saved in /tmp/production_model/model.pkl (shared with FastAPI)

      - MLflow runs are saved locally at /tmp/mlruns

      - Model validation uses MSE vs a BASELINE_MSE

      - All DAGs are Pythonic, modular, and reusable

+     - Improvements are also welcome (submit a PR <ins>or</ins> clone and redeploy after citing this repo)

+---

+## License

+MIT – Use freely in your enterprise environment!